iamprogrammerlk/yellowmellow/readme.md

 >
 > # :star: Star This Repository
 >
-> ### If you enjoy this theme and my work, please consider supporting me through [sponsorships](https://github.com/sponsors/iamprogrammerlk) or giving a star to this repository.
+> ### If you enjoy this theme and my work, please consider supporting me giving a star to this repository.

 ## Install